kenpower/DIP_Worksheet/README.md

 1. Define an abstract Shape interface with virtual methods for setting position and color, and for getting the shape to be drawn (sf::Drawble).
 2. Create a concrete class that implements this Shape interface, wrapping[^1] an sf::Shape (like sf::CircleShape).
 3. Modify the Game class to use the Shape abstraction instead of a concrete sf::CircleShape.
-5. if you are stuggling with these tasks, checkout the *Hints* secions at the end.
+5. If you are struggling with these tasks, checkout the *Hints* section at the end.

 ## Advanced Task (only attempt after previous tasks complete):

 1. Does you `Game` class call methods such as: `shape->setPosition(...)` and ` shape->setColor(...)`?
 If so, your abstraction maybe depends on details (color & position), violating the DIP.
 Ask your self "What does the game class *really* want?".
 It wants the shape to appear different each time.
-So maybe replae the setPositio & setColor methods with something like `changeAppearance()` and let the shape class figure out how that should be done.
+So maybe replace the setPosition & setColor methods with something like `changeAppearance()` and let the shape class figure out how that should be done.

 2. Create a Square class that chages size and shape, make the `Game` class draw squares instead of circles **without changing any code in `Game`**

-# Submisson
+# Submission

-Put all you code into `DIP_worksheet.cpp` and upload this file to the blackboard DIP assignment.
+Put all your code into `DIP_worksheet.cpp` and upload this file to the blackboard DIP assignment.

 ## Hints